kubernetes/website/docs/tasks/run-application/configure-pdb.md

 - only `.spec.minAvailable` can be used, not `.spec.maxUnavailable`.
 - only an integer value can be used with `.spec.minAvailable`, not a percentage.

-You can use a selector which selects a subset or superset of the pods beloning to a built-in controller.
+You can use a selector which selects a subset or superset of the pods belonging to a built-in controller.
 However, when there are multiple PDBs in a namespace, you must be careful not to create PDBs whose selectors overlap.